You're not stuck because

 The man on the other side of this.
 Not perfect.
 Not finished.
 Recognizable to himself again.
 Building forward, not crawling out.

 These aren’t a checklist.
 They’re the territory.
-The book is the field guide.
-The free read names which stage you’ve been stuck in.
+The free read names the trap.
+The book gives you the process.

 "The man you become after this will make the man before look like a rough draft."